JavideJ/YT_dislikes_bot/README.md

   - Tweepy
   - YouTube Data API
   - MongoDB
+  - Selenium
-  - Heroku
+  - Heroku (now disabled)

 And this is how the bot works:

   - Get the last 20 tweets tagging the bot
-  - Compare their tweet ID to the ones stored in the MongoDB database (which are the tweets already answered)
+  - Compare their tweet ID to the ones stored in the Mongo database (which are the tweets already answered)
   - If those IDs are already in the database, do nothing
   - If one or some are not in the database, extract the ID of the YouTube video from its url, get the number of likes and dislikes with the YouTube API and generate a response to the tweet
   - Add these tweets ID to the database

+UPDATE!
+Now it is not possible to get the dislikes from the API (I´m sad), so this update includes a Chrome extension to unlock them on the YouTube website.